 Carbohydrates are essential to keeping a fast metabolism.
-Leptin and other fat burning hormones are directly related to carbohydrate intake and body fat levels.
-Leptin is a fat burning hormone that serves many functions.
+Leptin and other fat-burning hormones are directly related to carbohydrate intake and body fat levels.
+Leptin is a fat-burning hormone that serves many functions.
 One of the most important functions is the control of energy expenditure.
-When food intake, and most notably carb intake is high, leptin levels will be high.
-This sends signals to you body that it is in a fed state and this can cause your metabolism to remain high.
+When food intake and most notably carb intake is high, leptin levels will be high.
+This sends signals to your body that it is in a fed state and this can cause your metabolism to remain high.

 Carbohydrates also regulate muscle cell volume.
-You will notice that when carb intake is low your muscles will appear flat and smaller, because cell volume is diminished when carbs are restricted.
+You will notice that when carb intake is low your muscles will appear flat and smaller because cell volume is diminished when carbs are restricted.
 This is because carbs are stored in muscle tissue as glycogen.
 Every gram of glycogen is stored with 2.7 grams of water.
-This can drastically effect the size of muscle cells.
+This can drastically affect the size of muscle cells.

 Cell volume is also a primary determinant of protein synthesis for many of the same reasons.
 When muscle cells are full and appear to be in a “fed state” protein synthesis will be higher than if muscles are depleted and are starved for glycogen.
 As you see, carbohydrates must remain in the diet for both muscle retention as well as optimal fat loss.